tajtipeter71/tothgabiblocker/README.md

 ## Telepítés
 1. Írja be a böngészősorba [chrome://extensions/](chrome://extensions/)
 2. Írja be a keresőbe: *Tóth Gabi Content Blocker*
-3. A kiegészítő automatikusan aktiválódik.
+3. Kapcsolja be a kiegészítőt.

 ## Használat